Dubai to reduce work hours, suspend Friday operations for some govt entities

 Authorities in Dubai have announced the launch of a pilot initiative to reduce the working hours of participating government entities during the summer.
 It will also see work on Fridays suspended, according to the Dubai Government Human Resources Department (DGHR).

-The ‘Our Flexible Summer’ initiative will reduce work hours to seven at 15 government entities in Dubai.
-The initiative will be implemented from August 12 to September 30.
+The ‘Our Flexible Summer’ initiative will see work hours reduced to seven at 15 government entities in Dubai from August 12 to September 30.

+Most government employees in Dubai enjoy a two-and-half-day weekend (Friday half-day, Saturday and Sunday).
+With this initiative, employees at participating government departments will enjoy a longer weekend for seven weeks.

 ALSO READ: